Move walls, kitchens and bedrooms, choose the finish… Configurator phone app encourages mass audiences to personalise their ‘Town House’ family homes

 Pixel streaming technology carries out the 3D graphics processing in the cloud, any changes the customer makes in the online browser are processed quickly at a remote server then updated on screen in real-time.
 The system will work on all home devices, including tablets and smartphones.

-Designs can be used for initial customer engagement or taken into offsite manufacture at Urban Splash’s ‘House Factory’ in Derbyshire.
+Designs can be used for initial customer engagement or taken into offsite manufacture at 'House by Urban Splash’s ‘House Factory’ in Derbyshire.

 McGrath said: ‘The ideal scenario would be to simply feed the designs straight into the factory, but at the moment choices have to be converted into BIM.
 However, we built the platform with the future in mind and for the two pieces of technology to connect one day.’